We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Knative steering committee

 The governance of Knative is an open, living document, and will continue to evolve as the community and project change.
-We expect over time we will adapt the way we run this committee, based on feedback from the community.

 - Delegated authority

 - Committee Meetings

 - Authority, Facilitation, and Decision Making in Knative